TABLE OF CONTENTS

 b.
 Search Engine Optimization (SEO)

-SEO is optimizing your website to increase its visibility for specific search terms.
-This practice increases the chances of potential users finding and clicking on your site when they search for keywords related to your business, like 3PL services.
+By ranking higher in search engine results, you can attract more organic traffic and increase the chances of potential leads finding your site when they search for keywords related to your business, like 3PL services.

 c.
 Social Media Marketing (SMM)